Tongan language: Alphabet

-Note that the above order is strictly followed in proper dictionaries.
+The above order is strictly followed in proper dictionaries.
 Therefore, ngatu follows nusi, ʻa follows vunga and it also follows z if foreign words occur.
 Words with long vowels come directly after those with short vowels.
 Improper wordlists may or may not follow these rules.
 (For example, the Tonga telephone directory for years now ignores all rules.)

 The original j, used for /tʃ/, disappeared in the beginning of the 20th century, merging with /s/.
 By 1943, j was no longer used.
 Consequently, many words written with s in Tongan are cognate to those with t in other Polynesian languages.
 For example, Masisi (a star name) in Tongan is cognate with Matiti in Tokelauan; siale (Gardenia taitensis) in Tongan and tiare in Tahitian.
 This seems to be a natural development, as /tʃ/ in many Polynesian languages derived from Proto-Polynesian /ti/.